rae/Horse/Readme.md

 * a bid of 6 (*not* Horse - e.g. 6 no-trump) = 6 points
 * special scoring only for "Horse" bids:
 	* 2 points per trick = 12 points if successful
-	* if doubled: 24 points
+	* if doubled, 4 points per trick = 24 points
-	* if redoubled: 48 points
+	* if redoubled, 8 points per trick = 48 points

 ### Losing your bid
 * opponents gain 1 point per trick they take